HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/installing_dx/windows/inst_iim-windows.md

     setup64.exe Right-click on the HCL Digital Experience Setup file setup64.exe.
 Then, select **Run as administrator** to start.

     !!! note
         If the language is not currently supported for the user interface, you might see the English version.
-For details on supported languages and the language codes for all of the HCL Portal user interfaces, see [Supported languages](https://help.hcltechsw.com/digital-experience/8.5/reference/supportedlanguages.html?hl=supported%2Clanguages%2Chcl%2Cdigital%2Cexperience) in the HCL Digital Experience 8.5 documentation.
+For details on supported languages and the language codes for all of the HCL Portal user interfaces, see [Language support](../../../../../deployment/manage/portal_admin_tools/language_support/index.md) in the HCL Digital Experience 8.5 documentation.